-The stimuli were CG images of two rectangular planes joined to form a hinge.
-The planes were textured with a rectangular grid.
-The images were rendered using Autodesk Maya and consisted of photographs of wood that were texture-mapped onto the two sides of the hinge, wallpaper in the background, a wood-textured floor, and randomly positioned cubes scattered on the floor (Figure 5).
-The images were rendered with five different COP distances-11, 16, 28, 55, and 79 cm-and displayed on a CRT (40.6 × 30.4 cm, 2048 × 1536 pixels).
+consisted of photographs of wood that were texture-mapped onto the two sides of the hinge, wallpaper in the background, a wood-textured floor, and randomly positioned cubes scattered on the floor (Figure 3).
+The images were rendered with five different COP distances and displayed on a computer display.